andymhaworth/the-photo-365-podcast/src/pages/index.md

   type: stackbit_page_meta
   title: The Photo 365 Podcast
   description: >-
-    Learn how you can be a photographer every day.
-Educator and media producer Andrew Haworth presents practical advice and tips on how to complete a photo-a-day or any long-term photography project.
+    Andrew Haworth presents practical advice and tips on how to complete a photo-a-day or any long-term photography project.
   extra: